cilium/cilium/Documentation/gettingstarted.rst

 =========================

 We can now verify the network policy that was imported.
-You can now launch additional containers represent other services attempting to access backend.
+You can now launch additional containers that represent other services attempting to access backend.
 Any new container with label `id=app2` will be allowed to access the *app1* on port 80, otherwise the network request will be dropped.